Q: Is it possible to qualify for a credit card at my age? I’m only 18 have no credit history.

 So if you want to know how to get a credit card at 18 with no credit history, then secured accounts offer the best odds.

 Getting an unsecured card isn’t impossible but it’s certainly a challenge if you’re not a student, and frankly, I can’t think of any right now for 18 year olds with no credit history.
 (Update for 2015: Quite a few 18 year old members on the forum have reported getting approved for some of these cards but I can’t say for sure whether they accept absolutely no credit history for them).

 Now the downside of secured is that they almost always charge annual or monthly fees.
 Typically, these might average around $10 per month or so for the first year.
 So, after the first year or so you may want to consider applying for an entry level starter credit card that’s unsecured (and then cancelling the secured card).

-Alternately, try this tool out.
+Alternately, try the tool below.
 Who knows, maybe you will be pre-qualified for something better than expected?